 Web site dedicated to Jews, Jewish history, and Jewish heritage in the former Yugoslavia.
 There are links to photo galleries and much other material.

 The synagogue built in 1912-14 (at Ivana Mazuranica 6) was designed in a stripped-back Secessionist style by Otto Goldscheider.
 It is now a cultural center, the Dom Kulture Bjelovar.
-(See PHOTO).
-There are about 200 tombstones and a Ceremoial Hall in the Jewish section of the well-maintained municipal cemetery, established in 1876.
+There are about 200 tombstones and a Ceremonial Hall in the Jewish section of the well-maintained municipal cemetery, established in 1876.
 Inscriptions are in various combinations of Hebrew, German, Hungarian, Croatian and other languages.

-A Jewish ghetto was set up in Dubrovnik during the 16th century, when the city was under Venetian rule.
-Comprising 11 houses and a synagogue, and gated at each end, the ghetto occupied a steep, narrow alley — Zudioska Ulica – just off the Placa, or Stradun, the wide promenade that forms the heart of the Old Town.
+A Jewish ghetto was set up in Dubrovnik during the 16th century, when the city was the center of independent city state called Republic of Dubrovnik, or Republic of Ragusa, ruled by local noble families.
+Comprising 11 houses and a synagogue, and gated at each end, the ghetto occupied a steep, narrow alley — Zudioska Ulica — just off the Placa, or Stradun, the wide promenade that forms the heart of the Old Town.
 The houses were connected with the synagogue and each other by interior passageways, making it possible to move throughout the ghetto without setting foot outdoors.

 The Synagogue located in Zudioska Ulica, is believed to be the second oldest synagogue (after Prague) still in use in Europe.
 It occupies the upper floor of a narrow, stone house dating from around 1300; Dubrovnik is recorded as having a synagogue in 1408.
 Later, valuable 13th- and 14th-century Torah scrolls were brought here by refugees from the Iberian expulsion.
 The present sanctuary was redesigned in the baroque style in the mid-17th century.
 The synagogue survived both a major earthquake in 1667 and World War II.
 During the war, its treasures – including silver, objects, precious textiles and a set of Torah scrolls – were smuggled to safety using the internal passages that linked the synagogue to neighboring houses.
 When Dubrovnik was attacked in 1991 and 1992 during the Yugoslav wars, two shells hit the roof of the synagogue, causing serious damage.
 Restoration, completed in 1997, was overseen by the non-profit Dubrovnik Rebuilding Fund and spearheaded by a donation from a non-Jewish American couple.